-Eligible businesses engaged in manufacturing, processing or technology intensive industry may be eligible for a refund of up to \$1,000 per eligible full-time employee per year for retraining costs.
+Eligible businesses engaged in manufacturing, processing or technology intensive industry or warehousing and distribution may be eligible for a refund of up to \$1,000 per eligible fulltime employee per year for retraining costs.
 The retraining must be necessary for the business to remain competitive or to introduce new technologies.
-An eligible employee is a production or technology first line employee or immediate supervisor who has been continuously employed by the company for at least two years.
+An eligible employee is a production or technology or warehousing and distribution first line employee or immediate supervisor who has been continuously employed by the company for at least one year.
 "Technology employee" includes an employee who is directly engaged in the design, development and introduction of new products or innovative manufacturing processes, or both, through the systematic application of scientific and technical knowledge at a technology intensive facility.